AdobeDocs/advertising.en/help/dsp/audiences/universal-ids.md

 * **[!DNL Analytics] reports:** Advertisers with [[!DNL Adobe] [!DNL Analytics for Advertising]](/help/integrations/analytics/overview.md) who have implemented all required steps can see view-through conversions by universal ID type in [!DNL Analytics].

+  [!IMPORTANT]
+  >
+  >For proper attribution, make sure that the clickthrough URLs for your ads include both the [EF ID and the AMO ID](/help/integrations/analytics/ids.md)).

 * **Segment details:** For all segment types, the segment details include the audience size by universal ID type and by the device type tracked by cookies or device IDs.

 ## How to Target an Universal ID Audience in Your Placements